Oatmeal Sandwich Cookies

 • Gently flatten the cookies with the bottom of a metal measuring cup or glass while they’re still warm.
 This will make them easier to sandwich together and eat.

-• I used a piping bag to decorate these cookies, but you can also use a Ziplock bag if you don’t have piping bags!
+• I used a piping bag to decorate these cookies, but you can also use a Ziplock bag if you don’t have a piping bag!
 I recommend using the freezer type because they’re a bit sturdier.

 Making These Oatmeal Sandwich Cookies in Advance and Storing Them